seccubus/seccubus/README.md

 * #99 - The ability to remote is not reflected in the scanner help text
 * #67 - -o usage needs to be more specific for e.g. nikto and nmap scanner
 * #63 - Scan table does not display scanner correctly
+* #59 - Explanation of $ATTACH: in notifications is not very clear